 Tourists in Dubai are now able to buy alcohol from shops following new measures aimed at making the city more visitor-friendly.
 To be able to do so, the tourist must be both a non-Muslim and over the age of 21, as well as obtain a free-of-charge license to be able to make a purchase at these shops.

-The license can be obtained after filling a mandatory form at any outlet of Mercantile and Marketing International (MMI) — the sales and marketing subsidiary of Emirates Group, which is authorized to sell liquor and issue licenses to residents as well.
+The license can be obtained after filling a mandatory form at any outlet of Maritime and Mercantile International (MMI) — the sales and marketing subsidiary of Emirates Group, which is authorized to sell liquor and issue licenses to residents as well.

 The process is incredibly simple